grantj-re3/HandyIctDoco/online-privacy/email-privacy-strategies.md

    - [SimpleLogin (by Proton AG) | Home page](https://simplelogin.io/)
    - [addy.io | Home page](https://addy.io/)
    - [StartMail | Home page](https://www.startmail.com/)
+   - You may not need a separate email alias service (like SimpleLogin) if your email provider offers full-featured aliases i.e. which can send and reply from the alias email address (in addition to receive).
+     Proton, Tuta and Posteo are examples of email providers who offer full-featured email aliases.
+   - I haven't used an email alias service, but it seems that it would be more messy than when the feature is integrated into your email provider's service because *for the separate alias service*:
+     * you would fill your contact list with reverse-aliases (i.e. not real recipient email addresses)... so this might be confusing or unintuitive to some people
+     * if the recipient initiates the first email conversation, you can simply save the reverse-alias to your contact list and/or reply to the reverse-alias, however
+       *if you initiate the first email conversation*, you need to use a special procedure (to obtain/calculate the reverse-alias of the recipient) before you can send the email

 1. Disposable email services